Pangkalpinang: Independent Indonesia

 After Japan surrendered to the Allies and the Indonesia proclaimed its independence, Pangkalpinang became part of Indonesia. (initially as part of the province of South Sumatra).
-After the country's political landscape changed, Bangka Belitung Islands were separated from South Sumatra and combined as a province with Pangkalpinang its capital.
+After the country's political landscape changed, the Bangka Belitung Islands were separated from South Sumatra and combined as a province with Pangkalpinang its capital.

 Demographics

-Pangkalpinang's population was 108,411 in 1990, and 174,838 in the 2010 census, rising to 218,568 at the 2020 Census; the official estimate as at mid 2022 was 226,297.
+Pangkalpinang's population was 108,411 in 1990, and 174,838 in the 2010 census, rising to 218,568 at the 2020 Census; the official estimate as at mid 2025 was 233,466.
 Half are Malay, and primarily speak Bangka Malay.
 The remainder are Chinese, descendants of 18th-century emigrants from Guangdong province.
 Locally known as Peranakan (Children of the Indies), they primarily speak Hakka; a small community speaks Cantonese.
 Their endonym is Thong Ngin (唐人 ("Tang people")), and other Malays are known as Fan Ngin (番人 ("Malay people")).

 Islam is the largest religion.
-The Chinese primarily adhere to Buddhism and Christianity, with a minority embracing Taoism and Confucianism.
+The Chinese primarily adhere to Buddhism and Christianity, with a minority embracing Taoism and Islam.